rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 In practice, ERS is computed by filtering the input through a bank of linear SDOF systems across $f_0$ at the chosen damping and then taking the per‑filter maximum of the relative displacement or the corresponding acceleration.
 ERS assumes linearity and a specified damping ratio.
 Unlike FDS, it summarises peak response rather than accumulated damage @lalanne2010mechanicalvol.

-=== Shock Response Spectrum (SRS)
+=== Shock Response Spectrum (SRS) <srs>

 The Shock Response Spectrum characterises a transient shock by the maximum response of a bank of linear SDOF oscillators, each with natural frequency $f_0$ and damping ζ, when subjected to the same base‑excitation time history.
 In its most common form, the SRS reports the peak absolute acceleration response per $f_0$.
-Alternative conventions include peak relative displacement and pseudo‑velocity forms that are useful for damage correlation and historical limits @lalanne2010mechanicalvol.
+Alternative conventions include peak relative displacement and pseudo‑velocity forms that are useful for damage correlation and historical limits @lalanne2014_mechanical_shock.

 Acceleration form for a base‑excited SDOF is

-$ S R S _ a (f_0, ζ) = max_t | a_{abs}(t; f_0, ζ) | $
+$ S R S _ a (f_0, ζ) = max_t | a_{abs}(t; f_0, ζ) | $ <shockresponsespectrumcalc>

 Here, $a_{abs}(t)$ denotes the absolute acceleration of the mass, which is the sum of base acceleration and the relative component, for the oscillator tuned to $f_0$ at damping ζ under the given shock input.
 The spectrum is computed by filtering the input through a bank of SDOF filters that span the frequency range of interest and by recording the peak value for each filter.
-The maximax SRS convention is adopted, meaning the peak of peak values across events @lalanne2010mechanicalvol.

 === Difference between Extreme Response Spectrum and Shock Response Spectrum ERS and SRS use the same mathematical device, a bank of linear SDOF oscillators at a chosen damping ratio ζ, equivalently a quality factor $Q ≈ (2 ζ)^(-1)$, to report a peak response versus natural frequency.
 They differ mainly in the type of input they target and in how the peak is interpreted.